Gaonic/PostSensorInPython/README.md

 # PostSensorInPython
-Example On how to Post Sensor with Pythin to Gaonic Platform
+Example On how to Post Sensor with Python to Gaonic Platform